xueannafang/hsp_toolkit_solv_pred_v_2.0/README.md

 [y/n]: y
 ```

-It will validate your goal:
+*SolvPred* will validate this target:

 ```
 Validating parameters...